About Tynkertopia, Inc.

 - Collaborate, collaborate, collaborate!
 The best companies, engineers, and researchers in the world know the power of teams—today’s science is not a solo sport.

 Tynkertopia's facilitators are resourceful, failure-tolerant, collaborative, and always learning themselves.
-In short, we need to be able to live out the principles and ethics of Tynkertopia in front of the students, teachers, parents, and community members we serve.
+In short, we need to be able to model the principles and ethics of Tynkertopia in front of the students, teachers, parents, and community members we serve.